Browse our categories:

 What Is a CVICU Nurse and What Do They Do?

-Working as a CVICU nurse involves caring for patients in the cardiovascular intensive care unit.
+Working as a CVICU nurse involves caring for cardiovascular intensive care unit patients.
 From monitoring and treating patients with complex cardiovascular conditions to administering medications and managing specialized medical equipment, the work of a CVICU nurse is invaluable to a patient’s treatment and recovery.
-Many CVICU nurses have responsibilities similar to those of any other registered nurse.
+CVICU nurses have responsibilities similar to those of any other registered nurse.
 These responsibilities may include assessing patients, administering medications, monitoring vital signs, and providing patient education and support.
-However, a CVICU nurse may need to perform more specific skills such as surgical site preparation for vascular surgeries, post-operative care, and monitoring a patient’s cardiac status.
+Furthermore, CVICU nurses often need to perform more specific skills, such as preparing surgical sites for vascular surgeries, providing post-operative care, and monitoring a patient’s cardiac status.
 Therefore, these nurses are well-equipped to handle patients with various cardiovascular diseases.

 Nurses working in the cardiovascular intensive care unit commonly provide post-cardiac surgery care and treat the following conditions: